-Be warned, changing settings in Cloudflare or the Doman Name Registrar can result in down time and data loss.
-Please take caution and understand Proper Programming can offer our readers no guarantees or warranties.
+Be warned, changing settings in Cloudflare or the Domain Name Registrar can result in downtime and data loss.
+Please take caution and understand Proper Programming can’t offer our readers guarantees or warranties.
+Use at your own risk.
 Contact us for a free quote if you need help.

 First bet, Try your Emails

 Unless you’re positive you don’t have access to the email, the first suggestion is to try to recover the password.
 It’s a good practice to try all the emails you have, just to make sure you don’t miss anything.
 And don’t forget to check your spam box!

 Sorry, due to limitations, paid account holders may find it difficult to use their priority support options to recover their account.
 But a support ticket can help.

 Cloudflare will respond quickly to most requests from paid accounts.
 Unfortunately, the Free Membership options can be limited, and they warn of extended wait times.
 Not all customers can be helped through this method.

 The Last and Fast, Setup a new account